maxamante/auth0-nginx/README.md

 }
 ```

 This results in the following access token response (or above error response).
-Note that unlike the password grant type, no refresh token is issued.
+Note that unlike the password grant type, no refresh token can be requested.
 This is because the API Key / Secret are used to "refresh" the access token.

 ```http
 {